SysBioOncology/AutoencoderABM/README.md

 # AutoencoderABM
+NOTE : repository is being updated to complete all documentation within the code

 Repository to reproduce results and figures for proceedings submission DOI TO BE ADDED

 This repository consists of four parts: mapping spatial data to ABM grid, optimization of autoencoder, optimization of ABM and reproducing proceedings figures.